Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 LaunchMe
 	04: BL SelfRelocCode NOP if the image is not self-relocating change 0xEB 0x00 0x99 0xF8 to a NOP (0xe1a00000, mov r0, r0)

-patches (.iso)
-	LaunchMe is at 0x2c61800
-	change the '=_demoNumTestPtr' checks to enable music background during playback .text:00008BD8                 BEQ     loc_8BE4
-		0xA0 0x00 0x00 0x01
-		0x2c6a3d8 change to 0xe1a00000
-	force loading Conrad.Coded8 animation
-		change 0x36 to 0x39 at 0x2C6B4B4 (Uncoded16 to Uncoded19)